-It is a bit chilly today, hence I decided to cook a pot of soup.
+It is a bit chilly today; hence I decided to cook a soup pot.
 I decided to make my favorite white bean soup recipe.
-Since I did not soak by dried beans overnight I decided to use my quick soak method from an earlier post you can read it here.
-I also like to use fresh herbs and fresh vegetables in my white bean soup recipe.
+Since I did not soak by dried beans overnight, I decided to use my quick soak method from an earlier post.
+You can read it here.
+I also like to use fresh herbs and vegetables in my white bean soup recipe.

 Save this recipe to your Pinterest board for later HERE.